 This coffee shop’s menu exudes a sense of relaxation and calm in the midst of a busy city.
 So while the overall look of this menu clearly implies a city vibe, the simple design and layout help emphasize the brand.
 You can feel the simplicity in everything from the image of the single steaming cup of coffee in the center to the use of white font and lots of blank space; it all comes together to create a pleasant coffee shop menu.

 With a great looking coffee shop menu, it’s important to make sure that your staff is equipped to process more sales.
-Try ShopKeep’s powerful POS system, directly serving cafes, with built-in payment processing.
+Try ShopKeep by Lightspeed’s powerful POS system, directly serving cafes, with built-in payment processing.
 It runs on an iPad and features easy-to-use customer navigation and syncs your data to the cloud once connected to the internet.
-ShopKeep has no long-term contracts, so it’s perfect for running coffee shops.
-Visit ShopKeep for a free quote today.
+ShopKeep by Lightspeed has no long-term contracts, so it’s perfect for running coffee shops.
+Visit ShopKeep by Lightspeed for a free quote today.

 In this example, the words “Roasted Coffee” are in bold, white font at the center while “All hot or iced” is in smaller blue fonts and highlighted in bright yellow.
 These messages catch the readers’ attention (and interest) first; and afterward, the food items that are listed in smaller, white font become more noticeable.